 - 1. Remove your e-bike from the box. - 2.
 Watch-out for staples and sharp edges as you lift the bike out of the box.
-A friend can make this easier.
-Do not lay flat and cut-out the bike from the box you may damage the bike. - 3.
-Cut all of the packing zip ties.
+A helper can make this easier.
+Do not lay the box out flat and cut the bike out as you may damage the bike.
+HOT TIP: Use needle nose pliers to remove the staples before pulling the bike out of the box.
+This will insure they do not scratch you or the bike. - 3.
+Cut all packing zip ties.
 Detach all parts that are tied to the frame.
 Be careful not to cut/scratch the bike, particularly the tires and cables when removing the ties. - 4.
-Do not attempt to rotate the handlebar/fork until you are sure all zip ties and packing have been removed, otherwise you may damage the bicycle.
+Do not attempt to rotate the handlebar/fork until all zip ties and packing have been removed, otherwise you may damage the bicycle.
 Carefully examine the carton for loose parts and make certain that no parts are remaining in the box. - 5.
 Rotate the handlebars (and fork) to face forward. - 6.
 Examine your new bike for any visible damage which may have occurred during shipping.